 The last full weekend in April, the get bEHIND the aRTS Studio Tour offers three days filled with art––inviting guests to explore an entire weekend of creativity in Southeastern Wisconsin.
-Now in its ninth year, the self-guided tour allows access to 70 artists’ studios featuring over 100 creatives at 35 locations throughout Racine and Kenosha.
+Now in its tenth year, the self-guided tour allows access to 70 artists’ studios featuring over 100 creatives at 35 locations throughout Racine and Kenosha.
 Visual and performing artists will open their private workspaces for a rare, behind-the-scenes glimpse of their innovative and productive worlds.

-The weekend kicks off with the art party of the year, the GBTA Preview Party on Friday, April 26 from 6:00 to 10:00pm in the Uptown neighborhood of Racine at 1601 Washington Ave.
-On Saturday, April 27, Racine artists’ studios are open to the public, and on Sunday, April 29, Kenosha studios welcome visitors.
+The weekend kicks off with the art party of the year, the GBTA Preview Party on Friday, April 24 from 6:00 to 10:00pm at the Rita, Ground Floor, UWP, 900 Wood Rd.
+Kenosha, WI.
+On Saturday, April 25, Racine artists’ studios are open to the public, and on Sunday, April 26, Kenosha studios welcome visitors.
 Artists’ workplaces are open on both days from 11:00am to 5:00pm.

 The Preview Party on Friday is a one-night-only art exhibition offering an exciting overview of what to expect during the Tour.
 It is an opportunity to meet the artists, plan a tour route, marking maps for must-see studio visits.
 This year, the Party offers a diverse line up of local music and performances in UW-Parkside’s Black Box Theatre, live painting, and a variety of enticing raffle items.
 A highlight of the night will be Modular on the Rescue (MOTR), a pop-up experimental music performance by Racine artists Nick Dye and Christine Ingaldson.